Neeskay vessel

 • Trawling

-• Box coring and sediment sampling
+• Box coring, multi-core, and single core sampling

 Propulsion Machinery